-If the employee is leaving the company, please check clause 8.3 of their Option Agreement to see if they are able to exercise.
-The deadline after their last working day for the employee to notify the CEO that they wish to exercise can be found at 8.3(c).
+- If the employee is leaving the company, please check clause 9.2 of their Option Agreement to see if they are able to exercise.

 Step 2: The company exercises the options on SeedLegals

-There will be a pop-out screen from the right and there you’ll go ahead and click ‘Stop vesting’ if the employee is leaving, then ‘Exercise Options’ at the bottom.
-If the employee isn’t leaving just go ahead and click ‘Exercise Options’ straight away.
+There will be a pop-out screen from the right, at the bottom you should click ‘Stop vesting’ if the employee is leaving, or then ‘Exercise Options’ if the employee isn’t leaving.

 Step 3: Creating your Notice of Exercise